 Due to the amount of material covered on the exams, the CFA® Institute recommends that candidates begin preparing for each exam level at least six months in advance.
 They also suggest at least 300 study hours per level.
 Using a recommended CFA® study program can get you there.

-What are the pass rates of CFA®?
+What are the average pass rates for the CFA exams?